ECP-CANDLE/Supervisor/workflows/p2b1_mlrMBO/README.md

 string param_set = argv("param_set_file");
 ```

-If running on an HPC machine, set `PROCS`, `PPN`, `QUEUE`, `WALLTIME` and `MACHINE`
-as appropriate.

-Lastly, see the TODOs in the launch script for any additional variables to set.
+In addition, the following variable is used to determine which version of
+the workflow is run, by defining which swift is actually run.

+* `SWIFT_FILE` - the swift workflow file to run
+   * Set to `$EMEWS_PROJECT_ROOT\swift\workflow3.swift` to run the benchmarks via swift's integrated python.
+   * Set to `$EMEWS_PROJECT_ROOT\swift\ai_workflow3.swift` to run the benchmarks via a swift
+   app function.

  If you need to run the _ai_-version of the workflow, there is an addtional shell
 variable to set:

 * `SCRIPT_FILE` - the path to the bash script that is used to launch the python
    benchmark runner code (e.g. `scripts/run_model.sh`).

+If running on an HPC machine, set `PROCS`, `PPN`, `QUEUE`, `WALLTIME` and `MACHINE`
+as appropriate.

+Lastly, see the TODOs in the launch script for any additional variables to set.

 Running the *workflow script*: